bazenovaalima-sketch/fossil_pollen/figures/README.md

 - Illustrates performance differences between well-represented and rare taxa
 - Used to justify class merging and discuss dataset imbalance effects

----

-## 🖼 Annotated Examples

-Representative annotated examples are included to provide qualitative validation of the model.

-- **Two examples per class**
-- Selected from the test set
-- Illustrate typical detection quality and taxon-specific morphology

-These figures complement quantitative metrics by showing how predictions appear in practice.